Bait (2000 film): Box office

 The film opened at #2 at the North American box office making $5,485,591 USD in its opening weekend, behind The Watcher.
 Bait ultimately failed to bring back its $51 million budget, as it grossed only $15 million worldwide.

 Soundtrack

-A soundtrack was released on September 12, 2000 by Warner Bros.
-Records featuring rap and R&B music.
+A soundtrack was released on September 12, 2000, by Warner Bros.
+Records featuring rap and R&B music from artists such as Mya, Donell Jones, Cuban Link, The Roots and many other artists.
 The soundtrack reached No. 49 on the Top R&B/Hip-Hop Albums.